dan3lson/furry-dangerzone/readme.md

 Our goal is to close the word gap with an app that not only improves student outcomes through vocabulary development, but also is really easy and fun to use.
-Founder Danelson Rosa came up with the original idea out of his own personal frustrations when trying to learn new words.
-Through his research, he realized the importance vocabulary truly has and how big of an impact it could have for many different groups, especially K-12 students.
+The original idea came out of my own personal frustrations when trying to learn new words.
+Through my research, I realized the importance vocabulary truly has and the huge impact it could have for many different folks, especially K-12 students.

 ## Thought Process

-As the product owner, my approach with Leksi has been to develop stronger versions of the product with feedback and data...
+Our approach with Leksi has been to try and release iterations quickly with the goal of providing an even more engaging and effective app.

-- Create non-functional prototype with a tool called Axure
-- Developed the first version of Leksi based on this prototype, which went through many iterations after doing research, user testing, talking to folks in the education community, etc.
-- Iterated on a weekly to bi-weekly basis during a 10-week pilot with a school in Manhattan
+Because there are three different users with their respective use cases, it can sometimes be tricky to decide which features should be completed first.
+During a 10-week pilot with a school in Manhattan, the decisions were pretty easy to make -- focus on the students, fix any bugs, deliver on feature requests and/or enhancements, etc. It's not always this simple and so our thought process depends on factors like what the goal is, who it's for, and how long it'll likely take.

+If you have any questions, comments, or concepts, I'd be happy to respond to them.

+Danelson

+:smiley: